 To change these settings, refer to Section 'OS User Passwords' in the One Voice Operations Center Server IOM.

-Changing Database Default Password
+Changing Default Database Password

-You can change the Oracle Database password.
-The OVOC server shuts down automatically before changing the Oracle Database password.
-Refer to Oracle DB Password' in the IOM manual.
+The PostgreSQL database default password can be changed.
+The OVOC server shuts down automatically before performing the change.
+Refer to PostgreSQL DB Password' in the IOM manual.